BewhiskeredBard/homebridge-scout/README.md

 ## Device Support

-The plug-in currently offers support for the hub and any of the connected device types:
+This plug-in currently offers support for the Scout hub and any of the following device types:

-* door panel
+* door panels
-* access sensor
+* access sensors
+* motion sensors
+* water sensors
-* smoke alarm
+* smoke alarms

-If you have device types that are not yet supported (water sensors, motion sensors, etc.), let me know (via issues).
+If you have device types that are not yet supported (glass break sensors, cameras, etc.), [let me know](https://github.com/jordanryanmoore/homebridge-scout/issues).
 I'd love to add support for the remaining device types — I just don't own them personally, so I can't test them.